Aaron Ruell: Actor

 Ruell is best known for playing the role of Kipland Dynamite in the movie Napoleon Dynamite.
 In 2007, he starred in On the Road with Judas, which premiered in the Dramatic Competition section of the 2007 Sundance Film Festival.
 Ruell played a successful New York businessman who led a double life as a computer thief.

 Personal life

-Ruell and his wife, Yuka, were at one time members of the Los Angeles Latebirds, an official Moped Army branch.
+Ruell and his wife, Julia Yuka Ruell, were at one time members of the Los Angeles Latebirds, an official Moped Army branch.
 They currently reside in Portland, Oregon after having resided in Pasadena, California.